LMFrank/ProxyPool/README.md

 ### Summary

 1. Project skeleton is based on *Python3Webspider*
-2. This is my first time to write comments in English.
-Comments and suggestions are most welcome!
+2. Comments and suggestions are most welcome!